Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

 where $V_{i\alpha; j\alpha'}$ denotes the effective pair interaction (EPI) between an atom of chemical species $\alpha$ on lattice site $i$ and an atom of chemical species $\alpha'$ on lattice site $j$. $\{\xi_{i\alpha}\}$ indicates the site occupancies, where $\xi_{i\alpha}=1$ if site $i$ is occupied by an atom of chemical species $\alpha$, and $\xi_{i\alpha}=0$ otherwise.
 It is helpful to observe that this Hamiltonian can be thought of as a generalisation of the Lenz--Ising model used in elementary studies of magnetic phase transitions~\cite{brush_history_1967}.
 The EPIs of Eq.~\ref{eq:b-w1} are generally assumed to be homogeneous, isotropic, and of finite range, which simplifies evaluation of this expression.
-In this work, the EPIs used are those obtained in Ref.~\cite{woodgate_emergent_2025} for the AlTiCrMo HEA using the $S^{(2)}$ theory for multicomponent alloys~\cite{khan_statistical_2016, woodgate_compositional_2022, woodgate_modelling_2024}.
+In this work, the EPIs used are obtained using the $S^{(2)}$ theory for multicomponent alloys, which is discussed extensively in earlier works~\cite{khan_statistical_2016, woodgate_compositional_2022, woodgate_modelling_2024}.
+For AlTiCrMo, we take the EPIs previously calculated in Ref.~\cite{woodgate_emergent_2025}, which include interactions between pairs of atoms up to sixth-nearest neighbour distance and can be seen in panel (a) of Figure~\ref{fig:epi_comparison}.
+For CuZn, we calculate EPIs at an optimised lattice constant of $a=2.971$~\AA~for the disordered bcc (A2) phase obtained using density functional theory (DFT) calculations with the generalised gradient approximation (GGA) to the exchange-correlation functional as parametrised by Perdew, Burke, and Ernzerhof~\cite{perdew_generalized_1996}.
+The obtained EPIs can be seen in panel (b) of Figure~\ref{fig:epi_comparison}.
+The Korringa--Kohn--Rostoker method is used~\cite{ebert_calculating_2011}, with the coherent potential approximation~\cite{soven_coherent-potential_1967} employed to average over chemical disorder.
+In contrast to AlTiCrMo, for CuZn the EPIs are found to be much shorter in range and only significant on the first two coordination shells of the bcc lattice.
+We therefore truncate the EPIs for CuZn at this range.